22-23 April 2026

 H.E.
 Dr. Ghada Waly, Former Minister of Social Solidarity, Egypt

 H.E.
-Minister Mark-Alexandre Doumba, Digital Economy and Innovation, Gabon
+Minister Mark-Alexandre Doumba, Minister of Digital Economy and Innovation, Gabon

-Moderated by: Dina H. Sherif, Executive Director, MIT KSC
+Moderated by Dina H. Sherif, Executive Director, the MIT Kuo Sharper Center for Prosperity and Entrepreneurship

 10:30 AM - 10:45 AM